How to Prevent a Basement Flood and What to Do If It Happens

 Check out our latest Plumbing offers here!

 8 Precautions you can take to Avoid or Reduce Basement Flooding

 - Seal all cracks or openings in and around your basement walls, floors and window wells.

-- Clear leaves, nests and muck from blocking eavestroughs and downspouts so rain water can properly drain.
+- Clear leaves, nests and muck from blocking eavestroughs and downspouts so rainwater can adequately drain.

-- Get a dehumidifier for the basement – especially for humid summer months – this won’t prevent flooding but it will keep your basement drier.
+- Get a dehumidifier for the basement – especially for humid months – this won’t prevent flooding, but it will keep your basement drier.

 - Find out if the grading around your home slopes properly away from the foundation so that water drains away from it.

-- Avoid clogging toilets, sinks or bathtubs with items that don’t belong down the drain, including: cooking grease, coffee grounds, bones, egg shells, food, gum, paper towels, baby wipes, feminine products, cotton swabs, cat litter, cosmetics, paint, car fluids or bleach.
+- Avoid clogging toilets, sinks or bathtubs with items that don’t belong down the drain, including cooking grease, coffee grounds, bones, eggshells, food, gum, paper towels, baby wipes, feminine products, cotton swabs, cat litter, cosmetics, paint and car fluids.

-- Make sure your plumbing and drainage throughout your property and in your home are in good working order – this may involve contacting a qualified plumber to help you understand how your plumbing and drainage systems work and offer solutions to make flooding less likely.
+- Ensure your plumbing and drainage throughout your property and home are in good working order.
+This may involve contacting a qualified plumber to help you understand how your plumbing and drainage systems work and offer solutions to make flooding less likely.